Richard

 About

 Richard is described in recent editions of the guides as “excellent on his feet”, “commercially minded and efficient” and “talented, clever and very good at what he does”.
-Quotes from clients in the 2021 guides include:
+Quotes from clients in the 2024 guides include:

-Disputes on which Richard acts are frequently in the context of joint ventures, supply and distribution agreements, agreements to provide services, commodities, energy and other resources.
+Disputes on which Richard acts are frequently in the context of joint ventures, business acquisitions, supply and distribution agreements, agreements to provide services, commodities, energy and other resources.
 He is often instructed when issues of evidential or technical complexity arise, or when creative strategic thinking is required.

 He is an author of the Practical Law Company’s guidance in the UK and US on international arbitration and the drafting of arbitration agreements and writes and gives seminars on litigating commercial and property disputes.